-Fig. 7.23 View of the central and southern part of the glacier front calving into the fiord with a very modest calving rate.
+Fig. 7.27 View of the central and southern part of the glacier front.
+Calving occurs with a very modest rate in the southern (distant) part of the front.
 The photo was taken from the flat foreland in front of the northern part of the glacier front.